pjanec/dirigent/README.md

  - `exitcode <number>` - After the app have terminated and its exit code matches the number specified.
 This can be combined with an auto-restart option of the application, resulting in a repetitive launches until given exitcode is returned.

+#### Starting with local copy of Shared config
+Before the agent connects to master, it is using its local copy of SharedConfig.
+This is useful if agent needs to start applications event before the connection to master is established.

+#### Adopting master's plan upon connection
+As soon as an agent connects to master, it receives and adopts the master's copy of the shared config.
+The local copy should be of course identical to the master's copy.
+If it is not, the currently running agent's plan is stopped, i.e. the all the apps launched by the agent so far are killed nad the new master's plan takes place.

 ### Local config
 Local configuration is put together from multiple sources.
 The are listed in the descending order of priority: